Nunsmere Hall Afternoon Tea

-My mum recently celebrated a very special birthday, and as a surprise I booked afternoon tea at Nunsmere Hall Hotel.
-The hotel is situated in the heart of Cheshire, and despite driving past many times we had never visited before.
+My mum celebrated a very special birthday back in 2016, and as a surprise I booked afternoon tea at Nunsmere Hall Hotel.
+Nunsmere Hall Hotel is situated in the heart of Cheshire, and despite driving past many times we had never visited before.
 As soon as you enter the grounds of Nunsmere, you know you are somewhere special.

-Being surrounded by a lake on 3 sides, it really does feel that you have escaped to somewhere magical.
+Being surrounded by the Nunsmere lake on 3 sides, it really does feel that you have escaped to somewhere magical.
 You can’t help but gaze at the stunning building and gardens, and once inside I felt like I had stepped into Downton Abbey.
-We were greeted by the most charming doorman, who showed us into the lounge area where our afternoon tea would be served.
+We were greeted by the most charming doorman, who showed us into the lounge area where our Nunsmere Hall afternoon tea would be served.

-As it was a glorious day, the French doors were open so you could take in the immaculate gardens.
-As Katie had come with us (yes it was an all girl affair), she was quickly outside exploring the gardens.
+As it was a glorious day, the French doors were open so you could take in the immaculate gardens at Nunsmere Hall.
+As Katie had come with us (yes it was an all girls affair), she was quickly outside exploring the gardens.

 After eating as much as we could (yes we did leave some of the cakes, gasp), we took our coffee outside so we could enjoy the September sunshine in the gardens at Nunsmere Hall.

 We spent 3 hours at Nunsmere Hall, and it had been wonderful despite some minor niggles.
 Our afternoon tea was served without plates, and we had to ask for further hot drinks to be served.
-But the location and the afternoon tea certainly makes Nunsmere the perfect place to celebrate a special occasion.
-Happy birthday mum.
+But the location and the afternoon tea certainly makes Nunsmere Hall Hotel, the perfect place to celebrate a special occasion.

 I treated my mum to afternoon tea and at £18.50 per person I think this is good value.